nsmryan/itscomputersciencetime.com/inwork/2020-08-25-The-Material-of-Programming-Languages.md

 +++
 This is a weird post about the feeling of programming in different languages.
 Each language is like a different material or technique, and feelings different.
+I will be exploring how certain languages feel to me when viewed as a material.

 ## C
 C is strange- it is not a pure, mathematical artifact.
 It is not minimal with no syntax, and yet it is much simpler then many languages.
-It is an engineering artifact rather than a paper.
+It is an engineering artifact rather than a research paper.

-C feel, in the systems that I use in practice, not like the very purest stuff of the universe, but rather the bedrock of the world.
+C feels, in the systems that I use in practice, not like the very purest stuff of the universe, but rather the bedrock of the earth.
 It not pure, but its practical and immediate.

 C can be very precise, but it is also full of small holes.
 Undefined behavior, memory corruption, etc, requires